Pacific Surfliner: Operations

 As of October 2023, the Pacific Surfliner operates ten daily round trips between Los Angeles and San Diego.
-Four round trips run north of Los Angeles: two run all the way to San Luis Obispo, and two run to Goleta (near Santa Barbara), with Amtrak Thruway motorcoach service over the rest of the route to San Luis Obispo.
+Five round trips continue north of Los Angeles: two run all the way to San Luis Obispo, and three run to Goleta (near Santa Barbara), with Amtrak Thruway motorcoach service over the rest of the route to San Luis Obispo.
 Thruway motorcoach connections are also available to San Pedro; to Palm Springs and Indio; and to San Jose or Oakland (with connections to Capitol Corridor trains) via Paso Robles.

 Because the stations at the ends of the line do not have wyes to turn equipment, trains are operated in push-pull mode.
 The locomotive is at the rear of the train, pushing the train from Goleta, San Luis Obispo or San Diego to Los Angeles.
 At Los Angeles, the train reverses at the station, and the locomotive pulls the train to San Diego or Goleta/San Luis Obispo, respectively.
-Run-through tracks are proposed at Union Station in Los Angeles to ease congestion and reduce time spent waiting to enter or depart the station.
+Run-through tracks are under construction at Union Station in Los Angeles to ease congestion and reduce time spent waiting to enter or depart the station.
+The ongoing North Coast Corridor project plans to increase rail capacity on the route of the Surfliner in North San Diego County.

 LOSSAN Rail Corridor Agency

 Local agencies along with the host railroads formed the Los Angeles–San Diego-San Luis Obispo Rail Corridor Agency (LOSSAN) in 1989.
-The Pacific Surfliner is operated by Amtrak under the Amtrak California brand with funding provided by the California Department of Transportation (Caltrans).
+The Pacific Surfliner is operated by Amtrak under the Amtrak California brand with funding provided by Caltrans.
 Serious discussions were held in 2009 regarding the local agencies administering the service rather than Caltrans.
 California Senate Bill No. 1225, passed in 2014, allowed LOSSAN to amend the joint powers agreement and become the sponsor of state-supported intercity passenger rail service in the corridor.
 In mid-2015, LOSSAN assumed oversight for the Surfliner.
 They are also working with Caltrans to assess rail operations from Los Angeles to San Diego to develop better connections, close gaps in the schedule, and optimize the assets of the railroad.
-The ongoing North Coast Corridor project plans to increase rail capacity on the route of the Surfliner in North San Diego County.